ppone/docs/guides/emails.md

 You can verify the SMTP gateway is working by checking your **Sent Mail** folder.
 You should see emails sent through Invoiced in there.

+## Automatically sending new invoices

+Invoiced can automatically send out new invoices for you.
+It's as easy as flipping a switch!

+Here is how you set it up:

+1. Go to **Settings** > **Emails**.

+2. Click **Customize** on the *New Invoice Email*.

+3. Turn on the **Send automatically when a new invoice is issued** setting.

+4. Click **Save**.

+Now any new invoice will be sent automatically that meets these criteria:

+1. Customer has an email address on file.
+2. The invoice is not closed, paid, or in draft mode.
+3. The invoice does not have AutoPay enabled, or if it does, the customer does not have payment information on file.
+4. The invoice has an issue date of today or earlier.
+5. The invoice has not been sent or marked sent.

+Please note there is a 5 minute delay between when an invoice is issued and when the system sends it out.
+This delay is intentional to give you padding in case a correction needs to be made.
+If you send out the invoice or mark it as sent before the system has sent it out then your customer will not receive the automated email.

+This feature can also be nifty for scheduling invoices.
+If an invoice is dated in the future then it will not be sent until the issue date.

+Also please keep in mind that the system will send out an individual email for each outstanding invoice.
+If your customer has multiple, newly issued invoices at the same time then they would receive an email for each invoice.

 ## PDF attachments

 The default behavior for sending invoices, credit notes, receipts, and statements will attach a PDF of the invoice, in addition to including a **View Invoice** button (using invoices as an example).